tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20-examples.md

 ]
 ```

-Make all zombies slower but have more health:
+Make all zombies have more health and be able to jump higher:

 ```json title="spawn.json"
 [